Independent Contractor Agreement Template, Free Download 2026

 You are a small business owner hiring a freelance web developer, graphic designer, or marketing consultant and need a written agreement that clearly establishes the worker as an independent contractor rather than an employee to avoid IRS reclassification penalties and back-tax liability.

-You are a freelancer or consultant who wants to protect your intellectual property rights, establish clear payment terms, and define the boundaries of the engagement before accepting a new client, especially when the project involves proprietary methodologies or creative works.
+You are a freelancer or consultant who wants to protect your intellectual property rights, establish clear payment terms, and define the boundaries of the engagement before accepting a new client.
+A freelancer contract template is especially important when the project involves proprietary methodologies or creative works.

 A startup is engaging multiple contractors simultaneously and needs standardized agreements that include confidentiality provisions, non-solicitation clauses, and work-for-hire assignments to protect its trade secrets and ensure all deliverables are owned by the company.
 Consider pairing this with a non-disclosure agreement for additional IP protection.

-You are transitioning an employee to a contractor relationship — or vice versa — and need documentation that reflects the new arrangement to satisfy Department of Labor and state labor board classification tests such as the ABC test or common-law factors test.
+You are transitioning an employee to a contractor relationship, or vice versa, and need documentation that reflects the new arrangement to satisfy Department of Labor and state labor board classification tests such as the ABC test or common-law factors test.
+Our Agreement drafting handles reclassification documentation with proper legal safeguards.

-A property management company or real estate firm is engaging independent agents, maintenance workers, or inspectors and must document the relationship to comply with state contractor licensing and insurance requirements while keeping the arrangement clearly separate from an employment agreement template.
+A property management company or real estate firm is engaging independent agents, maintenance workers, or inspectors and must document the relationship to comply with state contractor licensing and insurance requirements while keeping the arrangement clearly separate from an employment agreement form download.

 What Should a Independent Contractor Agreement Include?